kubernetes/autoscaler/multidimensional-pod-autoscaler/KEP.md

 ### Goals

 - Design and implement a holistic framework with a set of controllers to achieve multi-dimensional pod autoscaling (MPA).
-- Separate the decision actuation from recommendations for both horizontal and vertical autoscaling.
+- Separate the decision actuation from recommendations for both horizontal and vertical autoscaling, which enables users to replace the default recommender with their customized recommender.
 - Re-use existing HPA and VPA libraries as much as possible in MPA.

 ### Non-Goals